Access-Point-Program/cohort-3-rules-engine-admin/README.md

 (Depending on terminal '\' might need to be changed to '/') `java -jar .\target\rules-engine-0.0.1-SNAPSHOT.jar`  or `java -jar ./target/rules-engine-0.0.1-SNAPSHOT.jar` 6.
-   - Go to the following URl 'http://localhost:8080/#/create-ruleset' to create a rule
+   - Go to the following URl 'http://localhost:8080/#/create-ruleset' to create a rule.
-   - Go to the following URl 'http://localhost:8080/#/update-ruleset/{insert id of ruleset here}' to edit a rule
+   - Go to the following URl 'http://localhost:8080/#/update-ruleset/{id}' to edit a rule ("{id}" should be replaced with the id of the rule you want to edit).